Can cats eat Cooked eggs?

 Can cats eat eggshell?

-Cleaned, crushed eggshell is sometimes added to home-made cat diets as a calcium source, but only under veterinary supervision.
-Don't routinely feed eggshells.
+Cleaned, crushed eggshell is sometimes added to home-made cat diets as a calcium source, but only under veterinary supervision as part of a properly balanced recipe.
+Don't routinely feed eggshells on their own.

 Related